BeauJoh/thesis/source/11-chapter-3-ode.md

 Additionally, the recorded EOD runtimes from this chapter are used as a testbed for the predictive model presented in Chapter 5.
 It serves as a platform which is essential to measure the performance of scientific workloads on accelerators.
-The goal of this thesis is focused on workload scheduling of scientific workloads to accelerator devices which requires these performance metrics and will be common to the next-generation of HPC nodes.
+The goal of this thesis is scheduling of scientific workloads to accelerator devices which will be a standard feature of the next-generation of HPC nodes.

 In general, the results of this chapter identify a few major points.
 Firstly, energy is correlated to execution time for most applications.
 Secondly, particular accelerator types do not perform best under all applications encompassing a dwarf.
-Finally, all dwarfs are not suited to one type of accelerator -- for instance, GPU type accelerators are unsuited to the combinational-logic dwarf.
+Finally, each dwarf is ill-suited to at least one type of accelerator -- for instance, GPU type accelerators are unsuited to the combinational-logic dwarf.

 These last two points reinforce the assumption that there is a most appropriate accelerator for any particular OpenCL code, this, in turn, raises an interesting research question: "can the automatic characterization of a kernel allow the efficient scheduling of work to the most appropriate accelerator"?
 Our proposed workload characterization tool -- AIWC -- is introduced in the next Chapter whilst the above question is addressed in [Chapter @sec:chapter-5-accelerator-predictions].